FEEDING THE HUNGRY IN MIND,

 How Else Can I Help?

-Our sole employee (our operations/food manger), our volunteers, board, executive director, kitchen staff and clean-up crew come from
+Our sole employee (our operations/food manager), our volunteers, board, executive director, kitchen staff and clean-up crew come from

 the parish, other local churches, schools and service groups.